dan-caldwell/react-typescript-boilerplate/README.md

 This repo uses create-react-app, SCSS, and react-app-rewired to create a nicely organized React app boilerplate.

-You can use aliases paths for easy importing (via `babel-plugin-module-resolver`, which is enabled with `customize-cra`).
+You can use aliases for easy importing (via `babel-plugin-module-resolver`, which is enabled with `customize-cra`).
 For example, you can import types from the types.ts file by simply doing something like:

 ```
 import { TypeName } from "@types";